Property Tax Certificate Sale Information

 NOTE: There are certain risks associated with the purchase of tax certificates.
 It is the sole responsibility of the bidder to research any tax lien certificates before bidding on them.

 Paying taxes after the certificate sale

-To redeem the certificate, the property owner or his representative, must pay the tax collector the delinquent taxes plus accrued interest, advertising costs and fees.
+To redeem the certificate, the property owner or his representative, must pay the Tax Collector the delinquent taxes plus accrued interest, advertising costs and fees.
 Payment of delinquent taxes must be made with a cashier’s check, money order, cash or credit card.
-The amount due for delinquent taxes is determined by the date received by the tax collector and not the postmark.
-After payment is received and processed, the certificate holder is reimbursed the cost of the certificate plus interest and the lien against the property is removed.
+The amount due for delinquent taxes is determined by the date received by the Tax Collector and not the postmark.
+After payment is received and validated, the certificate holder is reimbursed the cost of the certificate plus interest and the lien against the property is removed.

 If taxes remain unpaid, the certificate holder may file a tax deed application with the Tax Collector two years after the date of delinquency.
 The property may be sold at a public auction conducted by the Clerk of the Circuit Court should the property owner fail to pay the tax debt.